LemurPwned/VISM/Readme.md

 *Interlayer exchange coupling, dipolar coupling and magnetoresistance in Fe/MgO/Fe trilayers with a subnanometer MgO barrier* Journal of Magnetism and Magnetic Materials 424C:189 Feb 2017

+### Issues and problems
+If you have encountered any problem with VISM, do not hesistate to create an issue or write an email.
+Your feedback is highly appreciated since VISM is still a work in progress.